Galashiels: Governance

-In culture
+Culture

+The arts

-Robert Burns wrote two poems about Galashiels, "Sae Fair Her Hair" and "Braw Lads".
+Robert Burns wrote two poems about Galashiels, Sae Fair Her Hair and Braw Lads.
 The latter is sung by some of the townsfolk each year at the Braw Lads Gathering.
 Sir Walter Scott built his home, Abbotsford, just across the River Tweed from Galashiels.
 The Sir Walter Scott Way, a long-distance path from Moffat to Cockburnspath, passes through Galashiels.
 There is some largely good-hearted rivalry between some of the Galashiels townsfolk and those of other border towns, particularly Hawick, the next largest town in the Scottish Borders.
 Galashiels' citizens often refer to their rival as dirty Hawick while the 'Teries' retort that Galashiels's residents are pail merks, supposedly because their town was the last to be plumbed into the mains water system and so residents had to rely on buckets as toilets.

-Galashiels was also home to the author of the famous Scottish song, "Coulters Candy".
+Galashiels was home to the poet, painter and watercolourist George Hope Tait.
+Tait joined the Galashiels Town Council, on which he served for more than twenty-nine years.
+He played a key role in the establishment of the Braw Lads Gathering in 1930, as well as in the erection of the War Memorial and the construction of the new Burgh Chambers in Galashiels.
+The town was home to the author of the famous Scottish song Coulters Candy.
 Robert Coltart was a weaver in the town, but also made confectionery in nearby Melrose.
-The song was created as an advertisement, and hence was renamed as "Sugar Candy" when played by the BBC.
+The song was created as an advertisement and hence was renamed Sugar Candy when played by the BBC.
 The song is possibly better known by the first line of its chorus - "Ally, bally, ally bally bee".
 Coltart died in 1890.
 A statue of Coltart now stands in the Market Square.

-The 1985 Marillion hit single Kayleigh was partially inspired by events that took place in Galashiels as the band's lead singer Fish spent some time in the town in his earlier years.
-In 2012 the Scottish Borders Council undertook work to revamp the Market Square with lyrics of the song inscribed into the paving slabs.
+The 1985 Marillion hit single Kayleigh was partially inspired by events that took place in Galashiels as the band's lead singer, Fish, spent some time in the town in his earlier years.
+In 2012, the Scottish Borders Council undertook work to revamp the Market Square with lyrics of the song inscribed into the paving slabs.
 Fish officially reopened the square on completion later that year.